ElianaJain/ElianaJainPortfolio/work/ux-writing-case-study.md

 ## The problem

-Most SaaS products treat error states, validation messages, and empty states as afterthoughts: copy that gets written at the end of a sprint, usually by an engineer, usually in the form of "Something went wrong.
+Most SaaS products treat error states, validation messages, and empty states as afterthoughts: copy that gets written at the end of a sprint, usually in the form of "Something went wrong.
 Please try again."

 That copy fails users in the moments they most need clarity: when they've hit a wall, when they've made a mistake, or when they're new and don't yet know what the product does.
 For a field operations tool whose users are managing real-world work on a deadline, vague error copy isn't just frustrating.
 It's a productivity cost.